GuyBanks/TuskBot/README.md

   - `Champion II`
   - `Champion III`
   - `Grand Champ`
-  - Then: everytime a `!register` or `!ranks` is executed, they will be automatically assigned the role of their highest rank.
+  - Then: everytime a `!register` or `!ranks` is executed, that player will be automatically assigned the role of their highest rank.
   - You can choose to add this permission at any time after install and `TuskBot` will still go to work adding these roles and assigning them to players upen execution of `!register` or `!ranks`

 #### Type `!help`